hyeshik/poreplex/README.md

 ## Real-time sequence alignments
-*Poreplex* aligns the reads to the reference transcriptome using *minimap2* and writes the results to BAM files when the index file for the reference is provided.
-Some options that affect the performance of the alignments can be specified on generating the *minimap2* index.
+*Poreplex* aligns the reads to the reference transcriptome using *minimap2* and writes the results to BAM files when an index file for a reference is provided.
+Some options that affect the performance of the alignments can be specified when generating the *minimap2* index.

 ```bash
 wget 'ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_28/gencode.v28.transcripts.fa.gz'